ericwooley/ericwooley.github.io/_posts/2015-7-10-React-in-Style.markdown

 {% endhighlight %}

 This way we have a completely reusable button, which is unlikely to pollute the global variables, and has all the convenience of a native component, with all the flexibility of styles that you are used too.

+## ## <a name="MediaQueries"></a>Media Queries and responsive design

+Media queries are essential to every modern stylesheet, and we didn't forget about them in RIS.

+Apply any media queries you want to the styles you are passing in.

+This example shows how to make our button full width in phablet phones.
+(I just made up some screen sizes, don't really use those sizes.)

+{% highlight javascript %}

+// Generic styles.
+ReactInStyle({
+  border: 'none',
+  borderRadius: '0',
+  backgroundColor: 'blue',

+  '&:hover, &:active' {
+    border: '1px black inset',
+  }
+  '&:hover' {
+      backgroundColor: green',
+      boxShadow: '2px 2px 2px 2px rgba(0,0,0,.8)'
+  }
+  '&:active' {
+    backgrondColor: red',
+    boxShadow: '4px 4px 4px 4px rgba(0,0,0,.7)'
+  }
+}, '.ew-colorful-button')

+// Phablet styles, make button fill width and be a touchable height.
+ReactInStyle({
+  width: '95%',
+  minHeight:  '40px',
+  margin: '0 auto'
+}, '.ew-colorful-button', {queiries: ['max-width: 900px' , 'min-width: 500px']})

+{% endhighlight %}

+## <a name="Comments"></a> Have a comment or suggestion?
+[RIS](https://github.com/ericwooley/react-in-style) is still extremely young, and as such, is open minded about changing it's direction.
+Leave a comment, make an [issue](https://github.com/ericwooley/react-in-style/issues), or create a pull request.
+Your opinion will be taken into account.